Tesco workers face Christmas redundancy as store opening hours are cut

-Workers at Tesco are currently being informed of the supermarket’s plan to cut back on the number of its stores offering 24-hour opening.
+Workers at more than 700 stores are currently being informed of the supermarket’s plan to cut back on the number of its stores offering 24-hour opening.

-More than 2,000 staff members are believed to be affected by the changes – and a 45-day consultation period will start this week.
+More than 2,000 staff members are believed to be affected by the latest cut – and a 45-day consultation period will start this week.

 Earlier this year, Tesco announced reduced opening hours at 20 stores.
 It has now said that it is bringing in the reduced hours at a further 30 stores.